Inherited Diseases: What are Common Genetic Diseases in Cats?

 Physical Examination

-Diagnosing genetic conditions in cats typically begins with an exhaustive physical evaluation.
-By assessing the cat’s physical condition and behavioral patterns, veterinarians may identify symptoms indicative of certain inherited diseases, especially if it’s a pedigree cat.
-These symptoms could include cat size or shape abnormalities, unique physical traits, or apparent signs of discomfort.
-Nevertheless, relying solely on physical examination is only partially definitive since various health issues, not just genetic ones, can present similar symptoms.
+Diagnosing suspected genetic conditions in cats unequivocally begins with an exhaustive, meticulous, head-to-tail physical evaluation by a licensed veterinarian.
+By deeply assessing the cat’s physical condition, body condition score, and distinct behavioral patterns, veterinarians can often identify crucial phenotypic symptoms highly indicative of certain inherited diseases, especially if the patient is a known pedigree cat [27].
+These revealing symptoms could range from severe cat size or shape abnormalities (such as the dwarfism seen in MPS), unique physical traits like disproportionate limb length, or apparent signs of deep orthopedic discomfort.
+A veterinarian may palpate the abdomen to feel for enlarged, lumpy kidneys typical of PKD, or auscultate the chest to detect the turbulent murmurs of HCM.
+Nevertheless, while a physical exam is a vital roadmap, relying solely on physical examination is only partially definitive.
+A myriad of acquired health issues, infectious diseases, and inflammatory conditions—not just genetic ones—can easily present with incredibly similar, mimicking symptoms [26].

 Genetic Testing

-The most accurate method to diagnose genetic diseases and traits is through a DNA test.
-In this process, DNA sourced from the cat’s blood or other tissues is scrutinized in a laboratory setting to detect mutations causing the disease.
-Such genetic tests available today can identify many genetic diseases in cats, including Polycystic Kidney Disease (PKD), Hypertrophic Cardiomyopathy (HCM), and Glycogen Storage Disease (GSD).
-The findings from these tests can help confirm a diagnosis, establish the cat’s carrier status, or even forecast the potential of the cat developing a specific disease later in its life.
+Undoubtedly, the absolute gold standard and most accurate method to definitively diagnose specific genetic diseases and traits is through direct, molecular DNA testing.
+In this highly advanced process, DNA sourced seamlessly from the cat’s blood, or more commonly through non-invasive cheek (buccal) swabs, is sent to a specialized veterinary genetics laboratory.
+There, technicians utilize Polymerase Chain Reaction (PCR) and genomic sequencing to meticulously scrutinize the genetic code and detect the exact mutant alleles causing the disease [1].
+Such commercial genetic tests available to veterinarians and breeders today can reliably identify a vast array of common genetic diseases in cats, including Polycystic Kidney Disease (PKD1), Hypertrophic Cardiomyopathy (MYBPC3), and Glycogen Storage Disease (GBE1) [11].
+The indisputable findings from these tests provide immense clinical value: they can definitively confirm a difficult diagnosis, clearly establish the cat’s hidden “carrier” status for breeding purposes, or even accurately forecast the biological potential of a currently healthy young cat developing a specific, fatal disease much later in its life [25].

 Biopsy